Guess and check 1

 Appropriating funds and time for vanity projects and trifles like Firefox vs IceWeasel

 The FSF has diverted more than enough funds on vanity projects like GNU Hurd.
 Early in the 1990s, Scheme was chosen as the language for scripting FSF projects on the insistence of Richard Stallman.
 Even now a number of major projects like GIMP are forced to use scheme.
 You can’t have compulsion and free in the same sentence.
 It is deeply hypocritical for FSF to dictate language choice just as it is immoral for a business entity to dictate how you should use your phone.
 The reasoning is here is nothing short of tyrannical.
 PHP has done more for free software than Lisp.
-Lisp is a slow, unfriendly language with a toxic community.
 The goal of FSF should be broader, safer choice in consumer software as opposed to any constraints and pointless forks.
 Customer support, user happiness, developer happiness, safety, transparency and ease of use are more important than crazy architectures and mere openness.

 Why scheme ?
 Why not vala ?